Resume Tips

 - Your resume should begin with the most concise objective description.

-- Utilize bullet points for highlighting successes.
+- Utilize bullet points for highlighting accomplishments.

 - Emphasize transferable skills.

-- Ensure conciseness and well-structured format.
+- Be sure to use a concise and well-structured format.

 Additional Information